cloudfoundry/multiapps-cli-plugin/README.md

 cf deploy assembly/target/hana-shine-xsa.mtar
 ```

 # Configuration

-The plugin attempts to deduce the deploy service URL based on the CF API URL.
-In case of issues, or if you want to target a deploy service instance different from the default one, you can configure the targeted deploy service URL via the `DEPLOY_SERVICE_URL` environment variable.
+The configuration of the CF MTA plugin is done via env variables.
+The following are supported:

-## Environment Variables
+   `DEBUG=1` - prints in standart output HTTP requests, which are from CLI client to CF deploy service backend.
-   `DEBUG=1` - Prints in standart output HTTP requests, which are from CLI client to CF deploy service backend.
+   `DEPLOY_SERVICE_URL=<deploy-service-app-url>` - thehe plugin attempts to deduce the deploy service URL based on the CF API URL.
+In case of issues, or if you want to target a deploy service instance different from the default one, you can configure the targeted deploy service URL via this env variable.

 # How to obtain support